-Dr. Melissa Hawkins, an epidemiologist, mom of four and Director of the Public Health Scholars Program in the Department of Health Studies at American University, agrees: "For a school setting, I recommend cotton masks with elastic ties because they are highly effective, comfortable and washable."
+Dr. Melissa Hawkins , an epidemiologist, mom of four and Director of the Public Health Scholars Program in the Department of Health Studies at American University, agrees: "For a school setting, I recommend cotton masks with adjustable elastic ear loops because they are highly effective, comfortable and washable."

-In addition to being reusable and washable, cloth face masks with ties are easier to adjust to fit than one-size-fits-all surgical masks.
-Cloth face masks are also less irritating to the skin than medical-style masks made of more fibrous woven material, and are less likely to slip down or lose elasticity than a neck gaiter.
+In addition to being reusable and washable, cloth face masks with adjustable ear loops are easier to adjust to fit than one-size-fits-all surgical masks.
+Cloth face masks are also less irritating to the skin than medical-style masks made of more fibrous woven material and are less likely to slip down or lose elasticity than a neck gaiter.
 Neck gaiters leave the actual act of covering the mouth and nose up to the responsibility of the wearer, which makes them less than ideal for kids.

-"A facial covering does not need to be a surgical mask for adults or children, but it should not be an N-95 respirator mask, which are essential for those actively treating Covid patients and are in critically short supply right now," notes Hawkins.
-Dr. Daniel Berliner, a physician for virtual health platform PlushCare, agrees: "While more sophisticated masks (like N-95 masks) do the best job, any face covering that is comfortable and that will be worn is much better than no mask."
+Dr. Daniel Berliner , a physician for virtual health platform PlushCare, agrees: "While more sophisticated masks [like KN95 masks] do the best job, any face covering that is comfortable and that will be worn is much better than no mask."

-Bottom line: "The most effective mask would be the one the child finds comfortable," as Dr. Eudene Harry, Medical Director for Oasis Wellness and Rejuvenation Center, puts it.
-And for most kids, the most comfortable mask is a child-sized cloth face covering with elastic ties.
+Bottom line: "The most effective mask would be the one the child finds comfortable," as Dr. Eudene Harry , Medical Director for Oasis Wellness and Rejuvenation Center, puts it.
+And for most kids, the most comfortable mask is a child-sized cloth face covering with elastic ear loops.

-Reminder: Children under the age of 2 should not wear face masks, as recommended by the CDC and health care providers.
+Reminder: Children under the age of 2 should not wear face masks, as recommended by the Centers for Disease Control and Prevention (CDC).